dimitri-nicolo/calico/README.md

   ```

 * Add the resource name (i.e. the resource label that you pass to `kubectl`) to
-  the `GroupMetaFactoryArgs` type, specifically the `RootScopedKinds` field.
-For
+  the `GroupMetaFactoryArgs` type, specifically the `RootScopedKinds` field in
-  example:
+  `pkg/apis/projectcalico/install/install.go`.
+For example:

   ```
   RootScopedKinds: sets.NewString(..., "LicenseKey"),